fkoulen/pacman-themed-iot-cuckoo-clock/docs/system_architecture.md

 # System Architecture

-On this page you can describe the system architecture of your full-project.
-This includes the architecture of the software, the hardware and the communication between them.
-Make sure you create a clear overview, don't forget everything that is included in the existing Docker environment.

-Keep your system architecture up-to-date during the project.
-It is a living document that should reflect the current state of your project.
+## Introduction

+[Short description on the purpose of having a system architecture diagram]

+## Legenda

+[Explanation of symbols used in your system architecture diagram]

+## System Architecture Diagram

+[A picture of your system architecture diagram goes here] [All subsystem are in the diagram and contain the correct components.
+All components are in the diagram.]
+[Text explaining the function of each of the components goes here]